 For manufacturers getting a jump on superchannels, or researchers investigating alternatives, user-definable superchannel configurations are a must.
-Option MCS allows the user to set up as many carriers within the superchannel definition as necessary.
+Option MCS lets you set up as many carriers within the superchannel definition as necessary.
 Each carrier can have an arbitrary center frequency; no carrier grid spacing is imposed.
 The carrier center frequencies can be set as absolute values (in THz) or as relative values (in GHz).

-Typically, the OUI will retune the OM4106D local oscillator for each carrier.
-However, in cases where multiple carriers may fit within the oscilloscope bandwidth, multiple carriers can be demodulated in software from a common local oscillator frequency.
-The user is given the flexibility to specify the preferred local oscillator frequency for each carrier.
+Typically, the application software retunes the OM4245 local oscillator for each carrier.
+However, in cases where multiple carriers will fit within the oscilloscope bandwidth, multiple carriers can be demodulated in software from a common local oscillator frequency.
+This provides the flexibility to specify the preferred local oscillator frequency for each carrier.